 But Visual Effects Art Director Nilo Rodis-Jamero told Star Trek: The Magazine years later that the scene didn’t live up to the concept art:

 There was just too much detail, and that took away from the meaning of the scene.

 Nimoy and the producers agreed and cut it from the movie.

 The Voyage Home

 The Voyage Home recycled the Mount Seleya shots from The Search for Spock.
-The scene in which the Enterprise crew leave Vulcan in their stolen Klingon Bird-of-Prey was shot on the Paramount parking lot.
+The scene in which the Enterprise crew leave Vulcan in their stolen Klingon Bird of Prey was shot on the Paramount parking lot.

 We looked at various canyons, we looked at desert.
 And there were always problems.
 Either the look wasn’t right, or it was too far out of town or whatever.
 And we ended up shooting it on the Paramount lot.
 And the set construction people and design people did a great job of camouflaging whatever we didn’t want to see.
-They did it with smoke or a piece of a set, or a flat or some painted canvas or something to hide the background, to hide the buildings that [were] within thirty feet of us.
+They did it with smoke or a piece of a set, or a flat or some painted canvas or something to hide the background, to hide the buildings that [were] within 30 feet of us.

 Tons of reddish dirt and sand were brought in to represent Vulcan’s soil.
-Writer Howard Weinstein told Star Trek Magazine in 2011 that he self-seriously contemplated scooping up some red dirt in order to sell it as “real Vulcan sand” at a Star Trek convention.
+Writer Howard Weinstein told Star Trek Magazine in 2011 that he half-seriously contemplated scooping up some red dirt in order to sell it as “real Vulcan sand” at a Star Trek convention.